 Ditchling | Ditchling Holiday Homes | Simple Getaway

-Nestled in behind the rolling hills of the South Downs National Park, just 10 minutes by car from Brighton & Hove, sits the historic village of Ditchling.
-Characterised by beamed and flint cottages with picturesque gardens surrounded by beautiful countryside; Ditchling offers its visitors a feast for the eyes… but it is more than just a pretty face.
+Nestled behind the rolling hills of the South Downs National Park, just ten minutes by car from Brighton & Hove, sits the historic village of Ditchling.
+Characterised by beamed and flint cottages with picturesque gardens surrounded by beautiful countryside, Ditchling offers its visitors a feast for the eyes… but it is more than just a pretty face.

-There is plenty to entertain you in Ditchling with art galleries, museums, vineyards and many cafes, local pubs and boutique shops, all serving and selling artisan produce made with love by local businesses and residents.
+There is plenty to entertain you in Ditchling with art galleries, museums, vineyards, a number of cafes, local pubs and boutique shops, all serving and selling artisan produce by local businesses and residents.

-It is a wonderful place to stay at any time of year as it changes so beautifully with the seasons.
+It truly is a wonderful place to stay at any time of year as it changes so beautifully with the seasons.
 There are bluebells in spring, champagne picnics during summer, the russet tones of autumnal trees as the weather cools, and the pull of the roaring pub fire during winter.
-It is easy to fill a weekend or a fortnight here as Ditchling offers the perfect rural escape to all who visit.

 History